Steam exchanger

 Never expose the BPHE to excessive pulsations (i.e. cyclic pressure or temperature changes).
 When starting up the system, open the cold circuit slowly, then slowly open the steam valve.
 If the input is throttled and the power is set to small, then regulation can cause shocks that reduce the service life of the exchanger.

 The steam/water exchanger must not be installed in a network where a flooded control system is used.
-We recommend placing a vent valve and a vacuum breaker (aerator) just in front of the heat exchanger.
+The heat load is controlled by altering the pressure drop over the valve.
+We recommend placing a vacuum breaker (aerator) just in front of the heat exchanger.
 Water droplets at the inlet to the exchanger cause erosion of the distribution channels of the plates.
 The steam can reach a speed of about 100 m/s and at this speed the condensate droplets act as an abrasive.
 Therefore, a droplets separator must be placed in front of the control valve.
 This protects the control valve and the heat exchanger against damage by condensate droplets.
-If the back pressure behind the condensate drain is greater than the pressure in front of it, a condensate pump must be installed.
+If the pressure inside the exchanger is not sufficient to drain the condensate, a condensate pump must be installed.

 Condensate must be prevented from collecting in front of and behind the heat exchanger.
 This can be achieved, for example, by correctly sloping the pipelines.
 There must be no residual condensate in the heat exchanger.
 If condensate accumulates, there is a risk of pressure and temperature shocks, especially at low outputs.
 That reduces the service life of the heat exchanger.